Samsung/Universum/doc/additional_commands.rst

 Detect changes and submit them automatically
 --------------------------------------------

-Unlike default mode, Universum in `submit` mode **requires an already prepared local VCS.** For example:
+Unlike default mode, Universum in `submit` mode **requires an already prepared local repository.** For example:

 * In case of Git: